High-end, premium design

 Like Fitbit smartwatches before it, the Sense will measure your blood oxygen levels with its SpO2 sensor.
 It’ll track your levels overnight and show you an oxygen variation graph in the morning with its findings.
 You’ll be able to see any high variations (or breathing disturbances) you experienced during the night, potentially warning you of more serious health conditions.
 However, the Sense’s SpO2 sensor is not medically validated, so it’s unable to categorize any of these disturbances as sleep apnea.

-Second — and here’s the big one — the Fitbit Sense will only record SpO2 when you’re using a certain watch face.
-If you’re using another watch face, you literally won’t get that data in the Fitbit app.
+One blood oxygen annoyance is still prevalent, however.
+The Fitbit Sense will only record SpO2 when you’re using a certain watch face.
+If you’re using a watch face that doesn’t prioritize SpO2 data, you literally won’t get that data in the Fitbit app.
 It was likely implemented this way to save battery life and only record those stats when you want it to, but just about every other wearable lets you turn on SpO2 and leave it on.
 It’d be one thing if switching watch faces was easy, but it’s not.
 I run into syncing issues almost daily with the Fitbit Sense, so swapping watch faces isn’t my top priority most of the time.
 It’s inconvenient when it doesn’t need to be.

 After the Fitbit Sense review period wrapped up, Fitbit told Android Authority that it plans to add SpO2 monitoring to the Fitbit app without users being required to use a specific watch face.
 This important change should roll out in the next few months.
-In the meantime, Fitbit said it plans to add additional SpO2 clock faces to the Fitbit Sense.
-We did not receive a timeline for these, however.
+Fitbit has since rolled out more SpO2 clock faces to the Sense.

 Finally, the company plans to add SpO2 measurements to the Charge 3 and Charge 4 devices.
 Again, a specific timeline was not mentioned.